Additivity and Fiber Sequences for Combinatorial K-Theory: Introduction

 \end{theorem*}

 Unlike the Fibration Theorem for Waldhausen categories, our theorem requires neither the existence of a cylinder functor nor any special factorizations, instead relying on the symmetry between the two types of morphisms in an $\fcgwa$ category, analogous to the dual properties of mono- and epimorphisms in an exact category.
+Of course, not every Waldhausen category gives rise to a relative $\fcgwa$ category, and for this reason our Fibration Theorem should not be interpreted as a generalization of the classical result; rather, as an exploration of this result in a different direction.

-As a consequence of this result in the case where $\V$ is trivial, we obtain a Localization Theorem (\cref{localization}) that generalizes many of those existing in the literature; this includes Quillen's original theorem for abelian categories \cite{Qui73}, Schlichting's \cite{Sch} and Cardenas' \cite{Cardenas} Localization Theorems for exact categories, the first author's Localization Theorem obtained from cotorsion pairs \cite{cotorsion}, and the Localization Theorem for ACGW categories of \cite{CZ}.
+As a consequence of our result in the case where $\V$ is trivial, we obtain a Localization Theorem (\cref{localization}) that generalizes many of those existing in the literature; this includes Quillen's original theorem for abelian categories \cite{Qui73}, Schlichting's \cite{Sch} and Cardenas' \cite{Cardenas} Localization Theorems for exact categories, the first author's Localization Theorem obtained from cotorsion pairs \cite{cotorsion}, and the Localization Theorem for ACGW categories of \cite{CZ}.
 In the setting of $\fcgwa$ categories arising from exact categories, it reads as follows:

 \begin{theorem*}[Localization] Let $\B$ be an exact category and $\A\subseteq\B$ a full subcategory such that if any two terms in an exact sequence in $\B$ are in $\A$, then the third term is as well.
 Then there exists an $\fcgwa$ category $(\B,\A)$ such that